 You do not have to have a boring and impersonal wedding just because you suffer from anxiety or hate attention.
 Some creative thinking can help you plan a day that is authentic, meaningful, full of joy, AND relaxed!

-Thanks to all who read my blog series earlier this year on locations in Savannah and the low country where I officiated weddings in 2015.
+Thanks to all who read my blog series earlier this year on locations in Savannah and the lowcountry where I officiated weddings in 2015.
 I am glad it was such a hit!
-Many couples have emailed thank yous and I thought I would write one index post with links to the individual to make it even easier for you to review potential locations.
+Many couples have emailed thank yous and I thought I would write one index post with links to the individual pages to make it even easier for you to review potential locations.

 If you did not read my original series, each post includes pictures and videos of weddings I performed in 2015, as well as thoughts about each location.
 Click through to see the full posts and dozens of pictures.
 Here’s a companion map to the downtown area where all the squares are located.

-This blog post covered various venues in Savannah, coastal Georgia, and low-country South Carolina.
-Highlights include The Mansion on Forysth Park, Vic’s on The River, the St. Simon’s Island Lighthouse and Hilton Head.
+This blog post covered various venues in Savannah, coastal Georgia, and lowcountry South Carolina.
+Highlights include The Mansion on Forsyth Park, Vic’s on The River, the St. Simon’s Island Lighthouse and Hilton Head Island.